-Get more information about the penalties for forging or falsifying a vehicle registration with the Simmrin Law Group.
+Continue reading to understand Vehicle Code about the penalties for forging or falsifying a vehicle registration by reading on.
 You can review the exact legal definition for VC 4463, similar charges, and some common legal defenses used to handle accusations of vehicle registration fraud.
+For legal services, contact our Los Angeles criminal defense lawyers today.

 Vehicle registration fraud covers a number of criminal acts in California.
 Individuals may be charged under VC 4463 if they intentionally alter or falsify: